Gianluca De Nard

 In summary, the goal of the project is to contribute to the development of the next generation of multivariate volatility models that combine dynamic conditional correlation and factor models with a new generalized and well-conditioned shrinkage estimator.

 The paper "Oops!
-I Shrunk the Sample Covariance Matrix Again: Blockbuster Meets Shrinkage" forthcoming in the Journal of Financial Econometrics; and my Job Market paper "Large Dynamic Covariance Matrices: Enhancements Based on Intraday Data", co-authored with Robert Engle, Olivier Ledoit and Michael Wolf,
+I Shrunk the Sample Covariance Matrix Again: Blockbuster Meets Shrinkage" forthcoming in the Journal of Financial Econometrics; and the Journal of Banking and Finance paper "Large Dynamic Covariance Matrices: Enhancements Based on Intraday Data", co-authored with Robert Engle, Olivier Ledoit and Michael Wolf.